microsoft/FluidFramework/api-report/test-utils.api.md

 import { ContainerRuntime } from '@fluidframework/container-runtime';
 import { FluidDataStoreRuntime } from '@fluidframework/datastore';
 import { IChannelFactory } from '@fluidframework/datastore-definitions';
-import { ICodeLoader } from '@fluidframework/container-definitions';
+import { ICodeDetailsLoader } from '@fluidframework/container-definitions';
 import { IContainer } from '@fluidframework/container-definitions';
 import { IContainerContext } from '@fluidframework/container-definitions';
 import { IContainerRuntime } from '@fluidframework/container-runtime-definitions';
 import { IContainerRuntimeOptions } from '@fluidframework/container-runtime';
 import { IDocumentServiceFactory } from '@fluidframework/driver-definitions';
-import { IFluidCodeDetails } from '@fluidframework/core-interfaces';
+import { IFluidCodeDetails } from '@fluidframework/container-definitions';
 import { IFluidDataStoreChannel } from '@fluidframework/runtime-definitions';
 import { IFluidDataStoreContext } from '@fluidframework/runtime-definitions';
 import { IFluidDataStoreFactory } from '@fluidframework/runtime-definitions';